The Gorka (Gore• Kuh, ˈɡɔrkə) Is a military garment that has become the stuff of legends — A one and done combat suit built for mountain warfare.

 Two-Tone the Gorka K. Just like the initial batch in 2018, but with a Ranger Green twist.

-Call it a proper "swan song" of this era of Gorkas, but they're far from being gone for good.
+The two tone was a proper "swan song" of this era of Gorkas, but they're far from being gone for good.